adriandelr/docs/md/the-web.md

 ## Request and Response

-We sent and receive these messages using the protocol.
+We send and receive these messages via the protocol.

 <details>
   <summary>Response</summary>